New Lincoln Navigator wants to be your extra large happy place

 This new redesigned version of the big luxury SUV was unveiled this week at the New York International Auto Show

-As the driver selects uses a knob in the center console to select a mode, a computer screen shows a shifting display of animated globes.
+As the driver uses a knob in the center console to select a mode, a computer screen shows a shifting display of animated globes.
 The images depict things like snow, for the "Slippery" mode; a spinning Earth, for the efficient "Conserve" mode, or swooshing lines of lights, for the punchy "Excite" mode.

 Despite all the emphasis on being laid back, the new Navigator won't be particularly plodding.
 In fact, it'll have a 450 horsepower twin-turbocharged V6 engine.
 That's as much power as parent company Ford's (F) F-150 Raptor high-performance pickup truck.